-Place a pile of hay in the Schönbrunn Palace courtyard, and it would soon acquire a certain imperial elegance, nostalgic charm, and a range of souvenir pitchforks.
+Place a pile of hay in the Schönbrunn Palace courtyard, and it would soon acquire imperial elegance, nostalgic charm, and a range of souvenir pitchforks.
+You simply can’t beat the setting.
+And the Easter market here offers a lovely seasonal treat.

 - Beautiful surrounds in the forecourt of the Habsburg summer palace

-- Top quality wares and edibles
+- Quality wares and wide-ranging gastronomy

-- 2025 dates: Mar 27 – April 21
+- 2026 dates: TBA (was Mar 27 – April 21 in 2025)

 - Book a concert experience* for your Vienna trip